Dorsecles/cis411_lab4_CD/labreports/LAB_Dorsecles.md

 1. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?
 > It helps to make things go a little faster and easier.
 3. Why would you use a container technology over a virtual machine(VM)?
-> Conatiners are smaller and more efficient because they work fast.
+> Containers are smaller and more efficient because they work fast.
 4. What are some alternatives to Docker for containerized deployments?
-> Hyper-V, Windows Containers, and Artifactory Docker Registry..
+> Hyper-V, Windows Containers, and Artifactory Docker Registry.